 My School Life - Did you know that most Chinese students start school at about 7am and finish classes at about 10pm?
 In this unit students will examine the difficulties Chinese students face in their school life.
-They will also express their opinions about the subjects they study and describe their school timetable.
+They will also express opinions about the subjects they study and describe their school timetable and class, as well as nationalities of their classmates.